DigitalGeographyLab/BorderRegion_KDE/README.md

    - Combined KDE in .png format
    - Combined KDE in .gpkg format
    - Each country's KDE in .gpkg format (this is used by the program)

+**N.B** Choosing **euclidean** as the metric type can result in errors in some cases while **epanechnikov** always works.

+### StandaloneKDE
+- The Standalone KDE consists of a function that is run by itself and there the user can add a list of country pairs and different parameters which are iterated through.
+This is useful if the user wants to test different combinations of parameters and how they affect the KDE.

 ### Illustration of the program structure

 Below is an illustration of how the src folder is organized and a short description of what each *class* does for clarity.
 The blue boxes indicate a class (Python file) and the green boxes indicate a folder.
 All folders and files are not in this illustration as they function as support code for these classes.